Rio29 plan and Eastern Virginia Medical School yearbook investigation. Credit: WTJU

 Emily Hays grew up in Charlottesville and graduated from Yale in 2016.
 She covered growth, development, and affordable living.
 Before writing for Charlottesville Tomorrow, she produced a podcast on education and caste in Maharashtra, India.

-Billy Jean Louis joined Charlottesville Tomorrow as its education reporter in April 2019 and is a graduate of the University of Florida College of Journalism and Communications.
+Billy Jean Louis joined Charlottesville Tomorrow as its education reporter in April 2019 and covered the community into 2022.
+He is a graduate of the University of Florida College of Journalism and Communications.
 Born in Port-au-Prince, Haiti, Jean Louis speaks English, Haitian Creole and French.